-Drunk driving in Wisconsin is a serious offense and the laws are always changing to crack down harder.
+Drunk driving in Wisconsin is a serious offense, causes car accidents, and the laws are always changing to crack down harder.

 As of July 1, 2010, Wisconsin Act 100 began to reinforce Wisconsin’s drunk driving laws in the following ways: